Strength in Numbers

 From its beginnings as a small group of maritime preservationists that came together determined to save an 1899 merchant barque, Kaiulani, the last American-built square rigger to round Cape Horn, the National Maritime Historical Society has become the standard bearer for America’s maritime history and heritage.

-As the NMHS entered the new millennium, its Board of Trustees determined to review the Society’s past accomplishments in order to provide a perspective and a framework for reflection on its future vision and mission.
-As a result of deliberations which were aided by outside counsel, the Trustees redefined the mission of the Society:
+As NMHS entered the new millennium, its board of trustees determined to review the Society’s past accomplishments in order to provide a perspective and a framework for reflection on its future vision and mission.
+As a result of deliberations which were aided by outside counsel, the trustees redefined the mission of the Society:

 “… to preserve and perpetuate the maritime history of the United States and to invite all Americans to share in the challenging heritage of seafaring.”

 Through its publications, educational programs, sail training and the preservation of historic ships, The National Maritime Historical Society raises awareness of our nation’s maritime heritage and the role seafaring has played in shaping civilization.